Hanro50/MSMC/README.md

 ### Electron code sample:

 This is a code sample for electron.
 It should be added to your main.js file.
-This will launch a popup that allows a user to log in with their microsoft account as soon as possible.
-Fastlaunch actually emulates the vanilla minecraft launcher, meaning that we can use mojangs own client ID to login.
-Inline login windows should use the older method.
+This will launch a pop-up that allows a user to log in with their Microsoft account as soon as possible.
+Fastlaunch actually emulates the vanilla Minecraft launcher, meaning that we can use Mojangs own client ID to login.
+In-line login windows should use the older method.

 ```js
 app.whenReady().then(() => {